 Dr. Marckese-Braun also provides a range of services to repair teeth that have been damaged as a result of TMJ dysfunction.
 Restorative treatments may include dental bonding, porcelain veneers, dental crowns, inlays or onlays.

 Schedule a Consultation

 TMJ therapy can make a dramatic improvement to your quality of life.
-If you think that you may have TMJ dysfunction, contact our Indianapolis dental office to schedule an appointment with Dr. Amy Marckese-Braun.
+If you think that you may have TMJ dysfunction, contact our Indianapolis dental office to schedule an appointment with Dr. Amy Marckese-Braun today.